arpg/CU-Multi/README.md

-# cu-multi-dataset
+# CU-MULTI Dataset

-The CU-MULTI Dataset: A dataset aimed to support heterogeneous multi-robot slam, map-matching, and world-modeling.
+The CU-MULTI Dataset: A dataset aimed to support multi-robot map-merging, inter-robot place recognition and loop-closure.